falaqui-open/chat/docs/platforms/win/requirements/README.md

 ---

+### Configure your .env file
+Check the .env-template file to create your own .env file.

+---

 ### Additional Notes
 - **Environment Variables**: Ensure that the paths for NodeJS, Python, and other tools are added to your system's PATH environment variable.
 - **Services**: Use `services.msc` to manage Redis and MySQL services.